New animal emojis approved for 2019 update

 Unicode have added new wildlife emojis to the character list.

-230 new characters are included in Unicode’s 2019 official list of emojis, including six wild animals.
+230 new characters have been included in Unicode’s 2019 official list of emojis, including six wild animals.

 The Unicode Consortium is a non-profit Californian-based organisation which develops and promotes the use of Unicode Standard, which allows people using different devices and apps to send emojis to each other.